dahl-jar/betterreads/README.md

 The first version of BetterReads was a school project: a Thymeleaf app that called OpenLibrary on every page load, used Spring's default session auth, and let Hibernate auto-create the schema.
 The original code is at [dahl-jar/legacy-betterreads](https://github.com/dahl-jar/legacy-betterreads).

 This is a rebuild.
 The backend is a headless JSON API.
 Auth uses short-lived access JWTs and refresh tokens that rotate on every use, with replay detection.
 Schema changes go through Flyway, and the runtime database role has no DDL privileges.
-OpenLibrary data is cached and persisted on first encounter.
 Production runs on a 4 GB Hetzner VM behind a Cloudflare Tunnel, with encrypted nightly backups to Cloudflare R2.

 ## Notable areas